sogoodmo/ZenAI-3YP/README.md

 - Research into CNNs and understand how they're used in classification
 - Understand 1 model and try to re-train it using own data set...?

+### Plan
+- Use MediaPipe to extract key body points
+- Feed these points into another classify specifically trained on yoga models
+- Then develop feedback algorithm within mediapipe + cv2

 ### Notes: